pingswept/me30-website/content/logistics/syllabus.md

 Morning sections: Kristen Wendell, kristen.wendell@tufts.edu

-Afternoon section: Brandon Stafford, brandon.stafford@tufts.edu
+Early afternoon section: Brandon Stafford, brandon.stafford@tufts.edu

-Evening section: Zosia Stafford, zosia.stafford@tufts.edu
+Later afternoon section: Zosia Stafford, zosia.stafford@tufts.edu

 ## Course credit and time expectations

 ME 30 is a 4-SHU course with lab.
 At Tufts, each SHU equates to 3 hours of student time per week.
 4-SHU courses are expected to require an average of 12 student hours per week.
 Typically, these hours are divided into about 3 hours of class time and 9 hours of lab/homework/study time.
-For Fall 2025, you can expect to spend roughly 2.5 hours in class sessions, 1 hour in your scheduled lab, 2 hours reading/viewing/studying, and the remaining 7 hours on project work each week.
+For Fall 2026, you can expect to spend roughly 2.5 hours in class sessions, 1 hour in your scheduled lab, 2 hours reading/viewing/studying, and the remaining 7 hours on project work each week.

 ## What to do if you need to miss a class or due date